Charge Induction in Metals and Non-metals

 • Metals – The ones in which there are a lot of free electrons

-• Non-metals – electrons are bounded to the Atom tightly (Atom loves them !)
+• Non-metals – electrons are bound to the Atom tightly (the atom loves them!)

 2.1 Charge Induction in Metals